 At Splashdown, we believe you should love where you live.
 At Splashdown, we can add exterior lighting to your house, garage, deck, and stairs that is hidden by day and dazzling by night.
 Adding exterior LED lights to your home is not only a way to express yourself visually, it also adds a sense of delight.

-Seamless eavestrough is fabricated using a roll-forming machine installed in the truck box.
-This allows eavestrough of almost any length to be run out without joining seams periodically like do-it-yourself Vinyl Eavestrough.
+Seamless eavestrough allows eavestrough of almost any length to be run out without joining seams (similar to do-it-yourself Vinyl Eavestrough).
+It’s fabricated using a roll-forming machine installed in the truck box.
 Eavestrough corners still require seams because eavestrough machines only run out eavestrough in straight lines.

-Splashdown Eaves recommends a 6" eavestrough profile for tile and shake roofs.
-These roof types sit higher off the roof surface and during high water volumes frequently shoot past the front lip of 5" eavestrough.
-Steel roofing is very smooth and any ice that collects on the surface of the roof during wintertime can cause severe damage to eavestrough if roof straps are not installed.
+Splashdown Eaves recommends a 6”, 7” and 8” trough size for tile roof.
+These roof types sit higher off the roof surface and, during high water volumes, frequently shoot past the front lip of 5" eavestrough.
+Steel roofing is very smooth and any ice that collects on the surface of the roof can cause severe damage to the eavestrough if roof straps are not installed.

-Every eavestrough system will retain a certain amount of water.
-All corners must be sealed with caulking and it will cause a small amount of water to remain in the eavestrough.
+Every eavestrough draining system will retain a certain amount of water.
+All corners are sealed with caulking but a small amount of water will still remain in the eavestrough.
 If the eavestrough is retaining an inch or more then it may need adjustment or correction.

 We are committed to safety and are in good standing with the Workers’ Compensation Board of Alberta.
 Our crew members receive regular training and certification through courses on fall protection, man/lift operations, and other Occupational Health and Safety requirements.
 We make continued and significant investments in quality fall-protection equipment, including harnesses, lanyards, and retractable lifelines.
 We complete job site hazard assessments and conduct regular toolbox/safety meeting to ensure all our crew members and all our safety equipment is up-to-date.